+When there is a path of true instructions preceding this on the ladder rung, it will also be true.
 When the instruction is true it is physically on.
-This instruction can be thought as a mally open output.
+This instruction can be thought as a normally open output.
 This instruction can be used for internal coils and external outputs.

-25.4 Outbar
+2.5.4 Outbar

-Outbar instruction is sometimes also called an Outnot instruction.
-Some vendors don't this instruction.
+The Outbar instruction is sometimes also called an Outnot instruction.
+Some vendors don't have this instruction.
 The outbar instruction is like a normally closed relay coil.
-Its symbol tooks like that shown below.
+Its symbol looks like that shown below.